yard

 You can use one balanced product all season, but adjusting timing around growth stages usually gives better results.

-• fiber_manual_recordSeedling stage: Use very dilute fertilizer once true leaves appear on starts you raise after indoor seed starting.
+• fiber_manual_recordSeedling stage: Use very dilute fertilizer once true leaves appear on starts you raise indoors.

 • fiber_manual_recordVegetative push: Feed nitrogen-hungry crops every few weeks until they reach about half their final size.